 If there is equipment in your school that is unrepairable, not cost-effective to repair, educationally inappropriate, or a safety hazard, complete this form to have the equipment removed.

 Guidelines for school staff and students who are involved in making the classroom and the laboratory safe places to work.
-2008 edition.

 Especially for Lab Specialists.
 Use Page 1 to document the presence of mercury in a science room.